ror-community/ror-site/content/community/_index.md

 - Chris Shillum, [ORCID](https://orcid.org/)
 - Natasha Simons, [Australian Research Data Commons](https://ardc.edu.au/) (ARDC)

-### Community Advisory Group
+## Community Advisory Group
-The Community Advisory Group is the primary way to get involved in ROR, engage with other stakeholders, and give feedback on future directions.
-The group meets on a bimonthly basis and is open to anyone who is working on ROR implementations or just generally interested in ROR.
-Read more about the group on the [ROR Blog](https://ror.org/blog/2020-11-11-who-is-the-ror-community/).
+The Community Advisory Group is the primary way to get involved in ROR, engage with other stakeholders, and give feedback on ROR's current projects and future direction.
+The group of more than 150 people is invited to attend bi-monthly videoconference calls and is open to anyone who is interested in ROR.
+You can read more about the group on the [ROR blog](https://ror.org/blog/2020-11-11-who-is-the-ror-community/).
 To join the group, email [info@ror.org](mailto:info@ror.org).

+## Curation Advisory Board
+The [ROR Curation Advisory Board](/registry/#curation-advisory-board) reviews suggested updates to the registry and advises on curation practices and standards.

 ## Adopters
 A number of systems have already integrated or are working on integrating with ROR to collect and display clean and consistent affiliation data.
 Current self-reported integrations are listed in the gallery below.
 If you are working something and it does not appear on the list, let us know via [this form](https://airtable.com/shrQlmqDpXie13ufz).

-For integration support, join the [ROR Technical Forum](https://groups.google.com/a/ror.org/g/ror-tech) and check out the [developer documentation](https://ror.readme.io).
+For support adopting ROR, join the [ROR Technical Forum](https://groups.google.com/a/ror.org/g/ror-tech) and check out the [developer documentation](https://ror.readme.io).

-### Current integrations
+### Current ROR integrations
 <iframe class="airtable-embed" src="https://airtable.com/embed/shr7a3O7xPb4y8xhx?backgroundColor=gray&viewControls=on" frameborder="0" onmousewheel="" width="100%" height="533" style="background: transparent; border: 1px solid #ccc;"></iframe>

 ## Supporters